 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 If a pancreas NET returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery and therapy using medications, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent pancreas NET.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 Recovery from a pancreas NET is not always possible.
 If the tumor cannot be cured or controlled, the disease may be called advanced or incurable.

 This diagnosis is stressful, and for some people, advanced disease is difficult to discuss.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.